ilincaion/weather-app/README.md

 ## NextJS Weather App

-Simple NextJS app that displays the current weather and the forecast for the next 3 days based on user input.
-User can also decide the unit in which to display temperature.
+Simple NextJS app that displays the current weather and the forecast for the next 3 days of the user inputted city.
+User can also decide the unit in which to display temperatures.

 Built with:
 - Next.js